Shufeyangyi2015310117/SpatialAnno/README.md

 The analysis code of SpatialAnno are accessable on [code website](https://github.com/Shufeyangyi2015310117/SpatialAnno_Analysis)

+We leave emply the folders containing inputs and intermediate outputs due to the size limit.
+The whole files can be downloaded from [zenodo](https://zenodo.org/record/7408584#.Y5Bbpy2d7RY)

 ## Simulation
 The simulated dataset examples were in ./Simulation/simulated_datasets folder.